-Ceric Ammonium Nitrate (CAN): Alcohols react with this yellow reagent to produce a color change (from yellow to red), but the carbonyl group is unreactive.
-This is a good experiment to test for the presence of an alcohol or to prove the absence thereof.
+Ceric Nitrate.
+Alcohols react with ceric nitrate reagent to produce a color change (yellow to red) whereas carbonyl compounds do not react.
 Note that changing the groups attached to certain inorganic ions such as Ce4+ results in a change to the electronic structure, which results in a color change.
-Production of a magenta color, therefore, indicates the presence of an alcohol group.
-The 2 ammonium cations are present as spectators and do not participate.
+Production of a magenta color therefore indicates the presence of an alcohol group.